 Supermarket Cashier: Job Description, Duties and Requirements

 Supermarket cashiers ring up the products a customer wants to purchase.
 Operating the register and accurately calculating prices are important tasks for supermarket cashiers to ensure that a supermarket's earnings are accurate.
-This position requires job training and the ability to work long and flexible hours of repetitive work.
+No formal education beyond a high school diploma or GED is needed for this job.
+This position requires on-the-job training, a flexible work schedule and the ability to work long hours of repetitive tasks.